Quattro99/PowerShellScripts/Exchange Online/EOP_MDO/README.md

 ### EOP anti-malware policy settings

+In PowerShell, you use the [New-MalwareFilterPolicy](/powershell/module/exchange/new-malwarefilterpolicy) and [Set-MalwareFilterrule](/powershell/module/exchange/set-malwarefilterrule) cmdlets for anti-malware policy & rules settings.

 Quarantine policies define what users are able to do to quarantined messages, and whether users receive quarantine notifications.
 The policy named AdminOnlyAccessPolicy enforces the historical capabilities for messages that were quarantined as malware.
 Users can't release their own messages that were quarantined as malware, regardless of how the quarantine policy is configured.
 If the policy allows users to release their own quarantined messages, users are instead allowed to _request_ the release of their quarantined malware messages.